brainhack-boston/projects/_posts/2017-02-10-intro-to-brainhacks.markdown

 ## What can you do
 You can participate in many ways.
 You can [propose a project](../submitting-projects), work on a project with someone, present your own work and interests, give a tutorial, and so on.

+For organizing events like this here is [a guide to organizing brainhack events from the Neurobureau](https://thewinnower.com/papers/5577-a-step-by-step-guide-for-organizing-open-collaborative-brainhack-events)